Program in Business Law

 Section II.
 Core Courses (at least two of the following courses must be taken)

-Antitrust; Bankruptcy; Business Entity Formation or Business Entity Transactions; Secured Transactions; Corporate Finance; Taxation of Business Enterprises
+Antitrust; Bankruptcy; Business Entity Formation or Business Entity Transactions; Commercial Law: Secured Transactions; Corporate Finance; Taxation of Business Enterprises

 Section III.
 Additional Courses